adavarski/jenkins-microservices-k8s/README.md

 Deploy blueprint app

-Create a multibranch pipline with a fork of this repository as the Git source for the pipeline using provided Jenkinsfile.
+Create a multibranch pipline with a fork of this repository as the Git source for the pipeline using provided Jenkinsfile.Jenkins-inside-k8s.

 $ kubectl get pod
 NAME                       READY   STATUS    RESTARTS   AGE